Pete-C2/Propagator-Thermostat/README.md

   - sudo apt-get install python3-flask
 - A [Raspberry Pi](http://www.raspberrypi.org/).
 - Hardware with [MAX31855 temperature monitors](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/MAX31855.html).
 - Hardware to control a heater element.
-In my case this was a propogator with a faulty control unit re-wired to drive the relay from the Raspberry Pi.
+In my case this was a propagator with a faulty control unit re-wired to drive the relay from the Raspberry Pi.

 Installation:
 - Copy files to a folder on the Raspberry Pi.
 - Edit /etc/rc.local to autorun application:
    - sudo nano /etc/rc.local
-   - Add: python /home/pi/.../propogator.py where ... is the location of your file.
+   - Add: python /home/pi/.../propagator.py where ... is the location of your file.
 - Edit config.xml to define your system hardware.
 The defaults match my hardware.

 Recommendations (to make life easier):